 9.00 am: On arrival in the park, we will have morning tea while listening to some briefings as to what and how the day will unfold.
 Also at this time, you will learn about harnesses, helmets and safety procedures.

 10.00 am: Will see us at the top of the first 20-meter cliff, rigging ropes etc and getting familiar with equipment ready for the first descent.
 After training and a few

 12.00pm: Time to eat.
 Just let us know if you have any particular special dietary requirements.
 Happy to accommodate.

 Its a time to reflect on the day and share stories from the days’ adventure or to discuss some of the memorable events that happened during the day. that you will have learned through the day.

-We endeavour to return to Newcastle between 5 and 6 pm, however, due to the number of variables in wilderness travel we recommend that you don’t plan any critical appointments that rely on us being back at this time.
+We endeavour to return to Freemans Waterholes between 4 and 5 pm, however, due to the number of variables in wilderness travel we recommend that you don’t plan any critical appointments that rely on us being back at this time.
 Fixed times and dates can cause unnecessarily stressful complications should our return be delayed by something out of our control.
 Please feel free to contact us if you would like to discuss your travel plans in more detail.